Sir Orlando Bridgeman, 1st Baronet, of Ridley: Family

 Aged twenty he married Mary Cave on 28 September 1670.
 She was the daughter of Sir Thomas Cave, 1st Baronet and four years his junior.
 The couple had two daughters and a son.
 Bridgeman died intestate in 1701 and was survived by his wife for few weeks, she dying on 8 June; both were buried in the Parish Church of St. Michael, Coventry, where a plaque was erected in her honour by her friend Eliza Samwell.
 As Coventry Cathedral, the church was destroyed during World War II.

 Bridgeman was succeeded in the baronetcy by his son Orlando.
 His older daughter Charlotte (1681-3 March 1718) married Richard Symes of Blackheath as his second wife in 1703.
+Symes was the son of Thomas Symes Esq.
+(1617-22 January 1669), and grandson of John Symes, MP from Somerset.

 His younger daughter Penelope was the second wife of Thomas Newport, 1st Baron Torrington, a younger son of Francis Newport, 1st Earl of Bradford, whose title later was revived for a descendant of Bridgemans older brother John.